Identifying a Psychopath: 20 Subtle and Hidden Signs

 Psychopaths must keep their true nature hidden, and they know how to do so.
 They’re skilled and successful actors and mimics.
 After all, they can only dupe us if they can first make us believe they’re honest, genuine, and trustworthy.
 To do that, they have to come across as “normal.”
 When they slip up, they’re good at explaining it away, distracting us, or shifting the blame.

 I’ve written many things on this site about how to identify a psychopath, and I’m adding more to that with this article.
 But caution is advised.
 Psychopaths may not give us the clues we expect, or we may miss those clues because they’re so good at concealing them.
 While our experience and knowledge are sure to protect us to some extent, over-confidence is never a good idea.
-Even Dr. Robert Hare, psychopathy expert, admits that with all his experience he could still be duped by a predatory psychopath.
+Even Dr. Robert Hare, psychopathy expert, admits that with all his experience he could still be fooled by a predatory psychopath.
 “In short interactions,” he says, “anyone can be duped.”

 Some of the subtle signs on this list are backed by research, while others are based on common personal observations of people who have been involved with psychopaths.